zishon89us/node-cheat/awsome/README.md

     <li>An array is a data structure that contains a group of elements.
 Typically these elements are all of the same data type, such as an integer or string.</li>
     <li>JavaScript is a quirky, object-oriented, C-like language.</li>
     <li>Error-first callbacks means first argument of the callback is reserved for an error object.
 Additional arguments are used to pass data.</li>
+    <li>Callback functions are derived from a programming paradigm known as functional programming.</li>
+    <li>A callback function is also known as a higher-order function.</li>
 <ul>